idrave/FOND-ASP/README.md

 * For _pure strong-cyclic planning_, one needs to extend the original PDDL domain file to include corresponding fairness constraints for each non-deterministic ground action `a` of the form `[A={a},B=empty]`.
 This means one `(:fairness :a GROUND_ACTION)` for each _ground_ action in the problem needs to be included.

-We also provide a specialized planner for Dual-FOND planning combining fair and adversarial actions as in strong cyclic and strong planning respectively.
+### Dual FOND under mix of adversarial and fair actions

+A specialized planner for Dual-FOND planning is provided in  `fcfond/planner_clingo/specialized/dualfond.lp`.
+The solver can also be activated by using option `--dual`.

-* `fcfond/planner_clingo/specialized/dualfond.lp`: this is a conditional planner for Dual-FOND problems, where some actions are adversarial and others are fair in all states.
-It can be used via option `--dual`.
+This is a conditional planner for Dual-FOND problems, where some actions are adversarial and other actions are fair (in all states).

 The fair actions must be indicated in the PDDL description of the problem using `(:fairness :a GROUND_ACTION)` clauses.
 Any action not appearing in any such clause will be assumed to be adversarial.

-### Alternative version of FOND-ASP planner

-We also provide an alternative version of the base FOND-ASP planner in `fcfond/planner_clingo/fondp_index.lp`, which uses a bound on the recursive procedure searching for terminating states.
-Such bound can be specified using command line option `-k N` passing some positive integer value.
-This planner may not find a valid policy if the bound is too low for the problem being solved.

-### Running against an ASP encoding
+## Running against an ASP encoding

 While the above examples make use of PDDL specifications (as domain and problem `.pddl` files), it is also possible to directly specify a problem encoded via a collection of ASP facts (see above) above using option `--clingo`.